Opening a UK bank account

 - complete the first five steps of the online registration process (make sure you include your term time and home addresses)

 - decide which bank account you wish to open.
-Student Services will address your letter to the bank of your choice.

 Choosing a bank